-Today I am excited to share an update to one of my most popular patterns – my paper purse!
+Hello Crafty Friends!
+Today I am excited to share an update to one of my most popular patterns – my DIY paper purse!
 I originally created these paper purses as bachelorette party favors, but they are so cute and versatile, they can be used for any occasion or event.

 The purses are simple to make and don’t require a lot of supplies.
-Velcro dots hold the purses shut, and they are the perfect size for holding two nail polish bottles or sweets and treats.
+Thin fasteners, by Velcro brand, hold the purses shut.
+They are the perfect size for holding two nail polish bottles as well as sweets and treats.
 Below is the tutorial, plus the new, updated pattern!
 What occasion would you make these for?

 Supplies Needed for Paper Purse